Netflix lost viewers during the total solar eclipse

 Netflix, which traditionally doesn't release its viewership numbers, tweeted the news about its lunar rival Monday evening while jokingly stating that it was betrayed by it.

-Netflix didn't immediately respond to a request to comment, but I have to wonder if any of their science-related programming upticked during the event.
+Netflix clarified to CNET that the number was service-wide and not related to any particular type of content, but I have to wonder if any of their science-related programming upticked during the event.

 Discuss: Netflix lost viewers during the total solar...